brenns10/dpath/README.EECS433.md

     Brennan.Report.XPathFilesystem.pdf

-You may build and run DPath on Mac or Linux (assuming you have Go installed) with the following sequence of commands:
+You may build and run DPath on Mac or Linux with the following sequence of
+commands:

+-1.
+Install Go if not already installed: https://golang.org/dl/
 0. `export GPATH=$HOME/go` if you do not have a Go environment set up
 1. `go get` will install dependencies to your Go environment
 2. `go build` will compile DPath.
 Executable will be simply named `dpath`
 3. `go test` will run unit tests, if you care to run them

 A pre-compiled version for 64 bit Linux is included in this submission as `dpath.linux`.
+You need not have Go installed to use this binary.

 Files
 -----